magdielrosario97/mvp-project/README.md

 Welcome to my Project MVP Repo

 Here you will find my ability to create a single page full stack web application and deploy it using Heroku.

+See it in action @ https://formula1-blog.herokuapp.com/

 1. Front End Development
 • HTML